mikenomitch/containers/README.md

 - `defaultPort?`: Optional default port to use when communicating with the container.
 If not set, you must specify port in containerFetch calls
 - `requiredPorts?`: Array of ports that should be checked for availability during container startup.
 Used by startAndWaitForPorts when no specific ports are provided.
 - `sleepAfter`: How long to keep the container alive without activity (format: number for seconds, or string like "5m", "30s", "1h")
-- `explicitContainerStart`: If true, container won't start automatically on DO start (default: false).
+- `manualStart`: If true, container won't start automatically on DO start (default: false).
 Set as a class property or via constructor options.
 - `env`: Environment variables to pass to the container (Record<string, string>)
 - `entrypoint?`: Custom entrypoint to override container default (string[])
 - `enableInternet`: Whether to enable internet access for the container (boolean, default: true)